alunduil/template.py/README.md

 ## Description

 You can use template.py to create a new GitHub repository.
-The repository contains poetry, VS Code devcontainers, and various GitHub actions ready to use.
+The repository has poetry, Visual Studio Code devcontainers, and various GitHub actions ready to use.

-template.py relates to [Cookiecutter] because both are templates for bootstrapping projects.  template.py allows you to have a full development environment with only VS Code and it's "Remote Development" plugin.
+template.py relates to [Cookiecutter] because both are templates for bootstrapping projects.  template.py allows you to have a full development environment with Visual Studio Code and it's "Remote Development" plugin.
-[Cookiecutter] expects you to re-use your development environment for multiple projects.
+[Cookiecutter] expects you to re-use your development environment for projects.

 ## Terms of use